-MOUSENET and its sequels MOUSEMOBILE and MOUSE MISSION (to be published October 6, 2015) are books for children 8 – 12.
-They tell how mice evolved into a species just as smart as humans, and use those smarts to slow down the rate of climate change.
+MOUSENET and its sequels MOUSEMOBILE and MOUSE MISSION (published October, 2015) are books for children 8 – 12.
+They tell how mice evolved into a species just as smart as humans.
+And how they use those smarts to work with one human family to save the planet.

 But using human computers was a pain.
 The mice desperately needed a computer their size, one they could use behind the walls.
 The Big Cheese, leader of the Mouse Nation, launched a search–and a clan in Cleveland, Ohio, reported the great news: an inventor and his ten-year-old niece had just made the world’s smallest computer.